 Beach Camping in Southern California

 Camping at the beach sounds like so much fun, doesn't it?
 But it's actually hard to find a place where you're camping right at the beach and not a half-hour's walk away.
-To save you the trouble of trying to figure out which places are really close to the sand and waves, I did the... research for you.
-Check out these few places in southern California where you can camp on the beach.
+To save you the trouble of trying to figure out which places are really close to the sand and waves, I did the research for you.
+There are few places in southern California where you can camp on the beach.

 San Diego Campgrounds Near Downtown and Mission Bay